-We operate our gambling business within the legislative, regulatory and policy framework established by the Province under the authority and direction of the Honourable Rich Coleman, Minister of Energy, Mines and Natural Gas, and Minister responsible for gaming.
+We operate our gambling business within the legislative, regulatory and policy framework established by the Province under the authority and direction of the Honourable Mike de Jong, Minister of Finance.

 mandate

 Our mandate is to conduct and manage gambling in a socially responsible manner for the benefit of British Columbians.
 We offer exceptional gambling entertainment through: